 - Poor road maintenance, such as potholes, construction hazards and downed limbs

-After determining the cause of the car accident, it’s important to establish the cause of your personal injuries.
-Tire blowouts, airbag deployments and vehicle defects have the potential to cause an accident or exacerbate injuries.
+After determining the cause of the single car accident, it’s important to establish the cause of your personal injuries.
+Tire blowouts, airbag deployments and vehicle defects have the potential to cause an single car accident or exacerbate injuries.
 Individuals involved in violent single-car collisions frequently suffer broken bones, head injuries, spinal trauma, organ damage, amputation and other life-changing medical events.

-Single Car Accident Liability and Lawsuits
+Single Car Accident Liability & Lawsuits in New Jersey

 When evaluating your case, our experienced New Jersey single car accident lawyers examine the evidence to determine the cause of the crash and the cause of your injuries.

-If the accident was caused by dangerous roads, improperly marked construction areas or poor maintenance, government agencies might be responsible.
+If the wreck was caused by dangerous roads, improperly marked construction areas or poor maintenance, government agencies might be responsible.
 One of our single car accident lawyers can help you determine if the New Jersey town, county or the state is responsible for the road in question.

-Single Car Accident Lawsuits
+Contact our Single Car Accident Lawyers

-Our experienced New Jersey single car accident attorneys offer aggressive representation to recover damages for personal injuries and other damages.
+Our experienced New Jersey single car accident lawyers offer aggressive representation to recover damages for personal injuries and other damages.
 If you or a loved one were injured in a single car accident, contact the aggressive New Jersey law firm of Mazie Slater Katz & Freeman.
 We’ll respond as soon as possible to discuss your case while you concentrate on your recovery.